 In these lines, Mark Anthony appears to praise Brutus after assassinating Julius Caesar.
 However, that is the complete opposite of what he meant in the situation.
 In a way, he is implying that he is neither ambitious nor honorable.

-To unleash the inner poet or playwright in you, try the Creative Writing for Beginners online course.
-If you already engage in creative writing and want to level up your skills, the Creative Writing Course: Master Tips for Writing could help.
+To unleash the inner poet or playwright in you (or your students), try the Creative Writing for Beginners online course to teach you a couple of things about literary devices.
+It is the perfect online course that is beginner-friendly, so even if you have no literary experience whatsoever, you won’t find it too intimidating.
+However, if you already engage in creative writing and want to level up your skills, the Creative Writing Course: Master Tips for Writing could help you enhance your literary skills and make you a better creative writer.